sanketg186/Image_Generation_VAE/README.md

 ![sample-1](gan_anime1.png) ![sample-2](gan_anime2.png)

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-Must give credit to Airbnb and Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/boston).
+Must give credit to Kaggle for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/splcher/animefacedataset).